Skills (Beta)

 Using a Skill in chat

-- Automatic: Simply ask Assistant a question related to a Skill's domain.
-If a relevant Skill exists, Assistant will automatically load and use it.
+- Automatic: Ask Glean a question related to a Skill's domain.
+If a relevant Skill exists, Glean automatically loads and uses it.
 Use thinking mode for best results.

-- Explicit: Reference a Skill by name in your prompt (e.g., "Use my account planning skill to build a plan for Acme Corp").
+- Explicit: Reference a Skill by name in your prompt (for example, "Use my account planning skill to build a plan for Acme Corp").

 Managing your Skills